Greece: Medieval period (4th–15th centuries)

 The Roman Empire in the east, following the fall of the Western Roman Empire in the 5th century, is known as the Byzantine Empire, but called "Kingdom of the Romans" in its own time.
 With its capital in Constantinople, its language and culture were Greek and its religion was predominantly Eastern Orthodox Christian.
+Byzantine Greeks self-identified as Rhōmaîoi (Ῥωμαῖοι, "Romans", a term which in the Greek language had become synonymous with Christian Greeks).

 The Empire's Balkan territories, including Greece, suffered from the dislocation of barbarian invasions; raids by Goths and Huns in the 4th and 5th centuries and the Slavic invasion in the 7th century resulted in a collapse in imperial authority in the Greek peninsula.
 The imperial government retained control of only the islands and coastal areas, particularly the populated walled cities such as Athens, Corinth and Thessalonica.
 However, the view that Greece underwent decline, fragmentation and depopulation is considered outdated, as cities show institutional continuity and prosperity between the 4th and 6th centuries.
 In the early 6th century, Greece had approximately 80 cities according to the Synekdemos chronicle, and the 4th to the 7th century is considered one of high prosperity.

-Until the 8th century almost all of modern Greece was under the jurisdiction of the Holy See of Rome.
+Until the 8th century, almost all of modern Greece was under the jurisdiction of the Holy See of Rome.
 Byzantine Emperor Leo III moved the border of the Patriarchate of Constantinople westward and northward in the 8th century.
-The Byzantine recovery of lost provinces during the Arab–Byzantine wars began in the 8th century and most of the Greek peninsula came under imperial control again.
-This process was facilitated by a large influx of Greeks from Sicily and Asia Minor to the Greek peninsula, while many Slavs were captured and re-settled in Asia Minor.
-During the 11th and 12th centuries the return of stability resulted in the Greek peninsula benefiting from economic growth.
-The Greek Orthodox Church was instrumental in the spread of Greek ideas to the wider Orthodox world.
+The Byzantine recovery of lost provinces during the Arab–Byzantine wars began in the 8th century.
+Most of the Greek peninsula also came under imperial control again.
+This process was facilitated by a large influx of Greeks from Sicily and Asia Minor to the Greek peninsula, while many Slavs were captured and resettled in Asia Minor.